edeiana/carmotGym/README.md

 Adding SPEC CPU 2017 is optional.

 NOTE:
-Computing the Minimal results wihout SPEC CPU 2017 takes approximately 2 days.
+Computing the Minimal results wihout SPEC CPU 2017 takes approximately 2 days (one the machine used in the paper).
 Adding SPEC CPU 2017 increases the time to approximately 4 days.

 ### Full Results
-The Full set of results of the paper consists of the Minimal Results plus the Naive Approach black bars of Figures 7, 10, 11 of the paper.
+The Full set of results of the paper consists of the Minimal Results plus the Naive approach black bars of Figures 7, 10, 11 of the paper.
 Adding SPEC CPU 2017 is optional.

 NOTE: